 pop <-by placing the caret on that line and then pressing F9, or selecting the Debug > Toggle Breakpoint menu command.
-You can do this in one step by clicking in the left-hand margin (or gutter) for that line where the red breakpoint dot appears:
+Alternately, simply click in the left-hand margin (or gutter) for that line where the red breakpoint dot appears:

 Launch the debugger with the code in

 script.Rby either selecting the Source startup file button on the toolbar, selecting the Debug > Source startup file menu items, or pressing F5.
-This puts Visual Studio into its debugging mode and starts running the code.
+Visual Studio enters its debugging mode and starts running the code.
 It stops, however, on the line where you set the breakpoint:

-During debugging, Visual Studio provides the ability to step through your code line by line, including the ability to step into functions, step over them, or step out of them to the calling context.
+During debugging, Visual Studio provides the ability to step through your code line by line.
+You can also step into functions, step over them, or step out of them to the calling context.
 These capabilities, along with others, can be found on the Debug menu, the right-click context menu in the editor, and the Debug toolbar:

 When stopped at a breakpoint, you can examine the values of variables.
 Locate the Autos window in Visual Studio and select the tab along the bottom named Locals.
 The Locals window shows local variables at the current point in the program.
-If you're stopped on the breakpoint set earlier, you'll see that the
+If you're stopped on the breakpoint set earlier, you see that the

 popvariable isn't yet defined.
-Now use the Debug > Step Over command (F10), and you'll see the value for pop appear:
+Now use the Debug > Step Over command (F10), and you see the value for

-To examine variables in different scopes, including the global scope and package scopes, is with the Variable Explorer shown below.
+To examine variables in different scopes, including the global scope and package scopes, use the Variable Explorer.
 The Variable Explorer also gives you the ability to switch to a tabular view with sortable columns and to export data to a CSV file.

 You can continue stepping through the program line by line, or select Continue (F5) to run it to completion (or the next breakpoint).

 In this walkthrough you've learned the basics of R projects, using the interactive window, code editing, and debugging in Visual Studio.
-To continue exploring more capabilities, see the following topics as well as those shown in the table of contents:
+To continue exploring more capabilities, see the following topics as well as topics shown in the table of contents: